ccdougcc/class-material/LectureNotes/Sept_22/README.md

      1. Read the blank line
      1. Defer reading body

-  1. Call in turn the input filters
+  1. Call in turn, each of the input filters

   1. Rewrite the URI into the filename
      - /\~steve/cgi-bin/emit-cgi-env.cgi